section-engineering-education/engineering-education/content/articles/aes-rsa-encryption/index.md

 - **AES-256**

 The AES-256 uses a key that is 256 bits long for the encryption and decryption of messages.
-This block is more secure as compared to the AES-128 and AES-192 because of the long length of the encryption key.The longer the encryption key, the more difficult the algorithm is to crack.
+This block is more secure as compared to the AES-128 and AES-192 because of the long length of the encryption key.
+The longer the encryption key, the more difficult the algorithm is to hack.
 AES-256 is therefore very resistant to brute-force attacks as compared to the two previous blocks.

 AES being an asymmetric block cipher, means that the key used in encryption and decryption is a kept secret and is only made known to the sender and the recipient of the message.
 The key used for encrypting the message is usually the same key used to decrypt the message on the receiving end.